-A flexible tape measure allows you to measure items with volume and curves, such as the human form or around curvy areas.
+A tape measure allows you to measure items with volume and curves, such as the human form and other curvy areas.

 B. Transparent Ruler

 Transparent rulers help measure fabric and check grainlines through the transparent surface.

 There are also transparent quilt rulers, which come in various sizes and shapes to make perfect quilt blocks.
 I have a set of Omnigrid square rulers.

 C. Adjustable, or folding, ruler